pypa/packaging.python.org/source/specifications.rst

 However, the version specifiers and environment markers sections of that PEP have been superceded as described below.
-In addition, metadata files are permitted to contain the following additional field:
+In addition, metadata files are permitted to contain the following additional fields:

 Provides-Extra (multiple use)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~